yogeshdhamija/dotfiles/README.md

                                             #   plugins = [ ["repo/path.git"], {setting: true} ]
                                             #           (only these plugins will be used, no defaults)

-    ~.vim/vimrc.local.loadbefore            # only if exists in the directory vim/nvim was launched from
+    ~/.vimrc.local.loadbefore               # Changes here are not commmitted to `dotfiles` repo.
-                                            # can use the same variables as above, but will override
+                                            # can use the same variables as above,
+                                            #   but will override the above file
                                             #   if you want to extend from the above file, add to the existing arrays instead

+    ~/.vimrc                                # Mappings, commands, and default settings are defined here.

     ~/.vimrc.local                          # Changes here are not committed to `dotfiles` repo.

     .vim/vimrc.local                    # only if exists in the directory nvim/vim was launched from
 ```

-- The `dotfiles-update` command will install/update all Vim plugins, through the `junegunn/vim-plug` plugin manager.
+- The `dotfiles-update` terminal command will install/update all Vim plugins, through the `junegunn/vim-plug` plugin manager.

 - `~/.vimrc` uses functions (not defined by default) to execute certain commands/remaps.
 Example: `AutoFormat()`.
 If using Neovim, those are defined in `~/.config/nvim/init.vim`.
 Those may be defined in `~/.vimrc.local`.
 Reasoning is so that the implementaton can change based on Vim, Neovim, or VScode-Neovim without having to remap every time.